-The Free Trade Agreement between the EFTA States and Georgia was signed in Bern, Switzerland, on 27 June 2016.
-The agreement entered into force on 1 September 2017 for Georgia, Iceland and Norway and on 1 May 2018 for Liechtenstein and Switzerland.
+The EFTA States signed a Free Trade Agreement with Georgia in Bern, Switzerland, on 27 June 2016.
+The Agreement entered into force on 1 September 2017 for Georgia, Iceland and Norway and 1 May 2018 for Switzerland and Liechtenstein.

-The Agreement consists of 13 Chapters and 16 Annexes, covering the following main subjects:
+The Agreement consists of 13 Chapters and 16 Annexes.
+The Agreement covers the following main subjects:

 - Trade in Goods

 - Trade and Sustainable Development

 Trade in Goods